kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 #### Estimated Duration: 30 minutes

 Microsoft Fabric provides an end-to-end platform for data solutions, including real-time data analytics.
 Synapse Real-Time Analytics in Fabric uses a KQL Database to provide table storage and Kusto Query Language (KQL) which is a powerful tool for analyzing data.
 This structure provides an efficient way to find insights and patterns from textual or structured data.
 Moreover, KQL is optimized for data that includes a time series component, such as real-time data from log files or streaming services.
-With Real-Time Analytics, you can focus and scale up your analytics solution while democratizing data for the needs for your entire data organization.
+With Real-Time Analytics, you can focus and scale up your analytics solution while democratizing data for the needs of your entire data organization.

 ## Lab Objectives